 Definition

-Best-of-N (BoN) sampling is an inference-time alignment method: instead of returning the first response a model produces, you sample N candidates and use a reward model to pick the highest-scoring one.
-It is a simple, training-free way to raise output quality by spending more compute at generation time.
+Best-of-N (BoN) sampling is an inference-time alignment method: instead of returning the first response a model produces, you sample N candidate responses and use a reward model to pick the highest-scoring one.
+It is a simple, training-free way to raise output quality by spending more compute at generation time rather than more effort at training time — and its very simplicity is why it remains the baseline every fancier alignment technique gets measured against.

 Inference-time, not training-time

-The key trait of best-of-N is that it changes nothing about the weights — it is pure inference-time selection.
-That makes it a useful baseline and a knob you can turn on any deployed model, trading more sampling for better answers.
-When the chosen best responses are instead fed back into training, the method becomes rejection sampling fine-tuning.
+The defining trait of best-of-N is that it changes nothing about the weights — it is pure inference-time selection, a knob you can turn on any deployed model today and turn off tomorrow.
+That makes it the natural first rung on the test-time-compute ladder.
+When the selected best responses are instead fed back into training, the method becomes rejection sampling fine-tuning, which bakes the selection pressure into the weights permanently — same idea, different point of application.

 In Simple Terms

-Best-of-N (BoN) sampling is an inference-time alignment method: instead of returning the first response a model produces, you sample N candidates and use a reward…
+Best-of-N (BoN) sampling is an inference-time alignment method: instead of returning the first response a model produces, you sample N candidate responses and use a…